 The authors would like to thank the MIT Edgerton Center for providing the support and space for making our submission possible.
-We would also like to thank our sponsors 5D Robotics, Northrop Grumen, the MIT Innovation Initiative, and Dassault Systems.
+We would also like to thank our sponsors 5D Robotics, MISTI-MIT Japan, MIT MechE, Council for the Arts at MIT, MIT AeroAstro, and MIT EECS.